yuanbei/Nars-Wiki/Budget-Value.md

 Quality shows a long-term importance of a task such that if priority is being decreased it is not removed from "bag" if quality of a task is high.
 During run-time at a certain point in time, there are many tasks some of which are important immediately that have high priority, low durability and low quality and some that might be important in the future that have lower priority, higher durability and higher quality.
 Tasks that have high priority **most likely** will be processed sooner for longer period of time but given low durability, after they are returned to "bag" priority will drop considerably and they will be given a small chance to be processed in the future.
 However tasks with lower priority but higher durability and higher confidence will stay in bag for much longer time since priority will decrease only marginally.

 ## Budget Value Some Properties
 Adjustment of budget values is not a trivial task.
 There is no absolute correct solution instead an "update policy" has to developed that needs to prioritize system current's demands.
 The best policy is still being searched and experimented.
-Properties and computations of budget values below are relevant to current policy used and might change once a better policy is discovered.
+Properties of budget values below are relevant to current policy used and might change once a better policy is discovered.

 - As with truth value, no component of Budget Value can reach its extremes of 0 or 1